top of page

 • intuitive and easier to create

-There is one simple framework that naturally offers value and shows people what to do next.
+There are several frameworks that naturally offer value and shows people what to do next.

 • ask a thoughtful question